CharlieEngler3/sharedtraits.com/README.md

 # Shared Traits

 I had this idea for a social media app that matched people with similar hobbies.
-I am no longer working on this and certainly didn't finish it, so it's very rough around the edges.
+I am no longer working on this, so it's very rough around the edges.

 ## Getting Started

-Running this is not recommended because it's underwhelming for the effort required to run it, but it's an application using the MERN stack.
+This application uses the MERN stack.

 ### Prerequisites